B0neShAd0w/Hacktoria/Infectious File.md

 Shutdown the VM

-Let's take an export of this VM, so we have a disposable VM for situation just like this.
+Let's take an export of this VM, so we have a disposable VM for situations just like this.

 Right click on the VM and select `Export to OCI...`, enter the following settings and click `Next`